Special routes of U.S. Route 54

 Several special routes of U.S. Route 54 exist, from Texas to Missouri.
-In order from southwest to northeast, separated by type, they are as follows.
+In order from southwest to northeast, they are as follows.

+New Mexico

+Alamogordo business loop

+Northbound is signed as "Business Route", but not shielded.

 Kansas

 El Dorado Truck Route

 U.S. Route 54 Truck (US 54 Truck.) is a truck route of US 54.
 The route starts at a junction with U.S. 54 heading west 1 block before heading north to rejoin with U.S. 54.
 The entire route is concurrent with U.S. 77 Truck.
 The route is commonly used as a bypass for downtown.

 Missouri

 Lake Ozark business loop

 U.S. Route 54 Business (US 54 Bus.) was a business route of US 54.
 It traveled due west along Missouri Route 242, briefly south along Osage Beach Parkway, and west along Bagnell Dam Boulevard to get to downtown Lake Ozark.
 It then continued northward along the same street to reconnect to US 54.

 Originally, US 54 used to directly serve Lake Ozark.
 Then, in 1968, US 54 was rerouted onto a newly-opened bypass; Missouri Route 354 briefly took the place of US 54's old alignment.
 In 1969, Route 354 was replaced with US 54 Bus.
 The business route designation was eventually removed in 2021.